Your Directors have pleasure in presenting the 83rd Annual Report and audited financialstatements for the Financial Year (FY) ended March 31 2019.

-Aqwise-Wise Water Technologies Ltd.
+Aqwise-Wise Water Technologies Ltd. (Aqwise)

-The Company has five wholly owned subsidiaries namely: Triveni Engineering Ltd. Triveni Entertainment Ltd. TriveniEnergy Systems Ltd. Svastida Projects Ltd. andBhudeva Projects Ltd. These companies are relatively much smaller and there has not been any materialbusiness activities in these companies.
+In addition to the above the Company has six wholly owned subsidiaries namelyTriveni Industries Ltd. Triveni Engineering Ltd. Triveni Entertainment Ltd. TriveniEnergy Systems Ltd. Svastida Projects Ltd. and Triveni Sugar Ltd. in which the Companyhad 99.99% equity stake till last year and has become a wholly owned subsidiary during theyear.
+These Companies are relatively much smaller and there has not been any materialbusiness activities in these companies.

-In accordance with Clause 49 (V)(D) of the Listing Agreement none of the subsidiariesof this Company is a material non listed subsidiary.
+In accordance with the Regulation 16 of the Listing Regulations none of thesubsidiaries of this Company is a material non-listed subsidiary.
 The Company hasformulated a policy for determining material subsidiaries.
-The policy has been uploaded on the website of theCompany at http://www.trivenigroup.com/investor/corporate-governance/policies.
+The policy has been uploaded onthe website of the Company at http://www.trivenigroup.com/investor/corporate-governance/policies.html.

 CONSOLIDATED FINANCIAL STATEMENTS

-In accordance with the Accounting Standard 21 and the provisions of the Companies Act2013 on Consolidated Financial Statements your Directors have pleasure in attaching theconsolidated financial statements of the Company which form a part of the AnnualReport.
+In compliance with the provisions of Companies Act 2013 and Indian Accounting Standards(Ind AS) as specified in Section 133 of the Act your Directors have pleasure in attachingthe consolidated financial statements of the Company which form a part of the AnnualReport.

 DIRECTORS RESPONSIBILITY STATEMENT